-You may wish to engage a lawyer or approach the Legal Aid Bureau if you would like to apply for a deputyship order.
+In the meantime, you may wish to engage a lawyer or approach the Legal Aid Bureau if you would like to apply for a deputyship order.
 For general advice on deputyship matters, you may wish to approach the Law Society's Community Legal Clinics or other free legal clinics in Singapore.

-12. Do parents still need to get a medical report for their child if the SPED school/DAC/SW psychologist has already provided an assessment of the child's mental capacity?
+12. Do parents still need to get a medical report for their child if the psychologist from the SPED School has already provided an assessment of the child's mental capacity?

-Parents do not need to further provide a medical report as the Mental Capacity Assessment Form (MCA Form) completed by the SPED school/DAC/SW psychologist is sufficient.
-However, the MCA form completed by the SPED school/DAC/SW psychologist is only valid for 3 years.
+Parents do not need to further provide a medical report as the Mental Capacity Assessment Form (MCA Form) completed by the school psychologist is sufficient.
+However, the MCA form completed by the school psychologist is only valid for 3 years.

 If an application is not made within the validity period, the child will need to be reassessed.
 Any registered medical practitioner can conduct the mental capacity assessment.